debuggify/debuggify.github.com/docs/guides/advance/README.md

-## Track Cross Domain Scripts
+## Track Cross Origin Scripts

-The are many different techniques to track cross domain scripts
+The are many different techniques to track cross origin scripts

 ### Fetch the javascript from the same origin as the current page.

-For your own code its easy to host it on the same domain or setup a proxy which fetches the cross domain scripts and serve them.
+For your own code its easy to host it on the same domain or setup a proxy which fetches the cross origin scripts and serve them.
 This may not play well with third party scripts as they further load many other scripts.

 ### Wrap whole file inside try-catch